 The mental health of children and young people has become an increasing concern over recent years.
 The impact of developments in technology have had a huge impact on our culture and our health, both physically and mentally.
-This has led to an increase in children being diagnosed with mental health issues such as anxiety and depression and an increasing requirement for therapy for young people.
+This has led to an increase in children being diagnosed with mental health issues; there is an increase in the diagnosis of anxiety and depression in children and an increased requirement for therapy for young people.

 Negative feelings in young people can manifest themselves in many different ways, including disruptive behaviour, unhealthy eating, obsessions, phobias, low self esteem, bullying and withdrawl from friends and family.